 Turkish Airlines, Boeing reach 737 Max aircraft compensation deal

-ISTANBUL, Dec 31 (Reuters) - Turkish Airlines THYAO.IS and Boeing BA.N have come to an agreement concerning compensation for certain losses caused by grounded and undelivered Boeing 737 Max aircraft, the Turkish airline said on Tuesday.
+ISTANBUL, Dec 31 (Reuters) - Turkish Airlines THYAO.IS and Boeing Co BA.N have agreed on compensation for certain losses caused by grounded and undelivered Boeing 737 Max aircraft, the Turkish airline said on Tuesday.

+The statement to the Istanbul stock exchange did not specify the deal's value, but Hurriyet newspaper said it was worth $225 million: $150 million in compensation and $75 million covering things such as spare parts and training.

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))